Yan060601/ACC102-601/README.md

 ## 7. Limitations & Future Improvements
 -Limitation 1.This analysis doesn’t consider other resources such as Yahoo Finance.
 So it might be not comprehensive enough.
 -Limitation 2.
 This model doesn't use math model to analyze the driving factors of financial performance.
+-Limitation 3.
+This model doesn't retrieve comprehensive industry average data because it is really difficult for me to find reliable data in different industry.
 -For future improvements,I will add a regression analysis to explore the driving factor of financial performance, and incorporate non-financial indicators to make the analysis more comprehensive.
+Maybe I will also add some industry average data in the future.